frnrbt/ondorse-home/privacy-policy.md

       value: This is the privacy policy page
 layout: page
 ---
-###### Site presentation
+###### Site Presentation

-[www.ondorse.co](http://www.ondorse.co) is subject to French law.
-Exclusive jurisdiction is granted to the competent courts of Paris.

 [www.ondorse.co](http://www.ondorse.co) is owned by Ondorse SAS - a simplified joint stock company with a capital of EUR 1,000.00.

-General conditions of use of the site and the services offered
+###### General Conditions of Use of The Site And The Services Offered

 The use of the site [www.ondorse.co](http://www.ondorse.co) implies the full and complete acceptance of the general conditions of use described below.

-These conditions of use may be modified or supplemented at any time, users of the site [www.ondorse.co](http://www.ondorse.co) are therefore invited to consult them regularly.  ​​​​This privacy policy was last updated on \[XXX].
+These conditions of use may be modified or supplemented at any time, users of the site [www.ondorse.co](http://www.ondorse.co) are therefore invited to consult them regularly.  ​​​​This privacy policy was last updated on September 2, 2021.

 This site is normally accessible to users at all times.
 An interruption for technical reasons may, however, be decided by ONDORSE without prior notice to users.

 The site [www.ondorse.co](http://www.ondorse.co) is regularly updated by ONDORSE.
 Similarly, the legal notices may be modified at any time: they are nevertheless binding on the user, who is invited to refer to them as often as possible in order to read them.

-3- Description of services provided
+###### Description of Services Provided

 The purpose of [www.ondorse.co](http://www.ondorse.co) is to provide information about the company's services.